SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/setup-article.md

     @PageColor(green)
 }

-Setup tracking for your application.
+Set up tracking for your application.

 ## Overview

-Before any measurements can take place you must start a tracker with a configuration tailored for your app.
+Before any measurements can occur, you must initialize a tracker with a configuration customized for your app.

 ### Obtain configuration information for your app

-The following information is required to properly setup tracking for your app:
+To properly set up tracking, gather the following details:

-- The product name, identical for all platforms on which your product is available.
+- **Product Name:** This must be consistent across all platforms where your product is available.
-- The app/site name, which might differ between platforms.
+- **App/Site Name:** This may vary between platforms.

-Values suitable for your app are delivered by the GD ADI team.
-Please refer to our [internal wiki](https://confluence.srg.beecollaboration.com/display/INTFORSCHUNG/Guidance+Implementation+Apps) for more information.
+The GD ADI team provides these values.
+For more details, consult our [internal wiki](https://confluence.srg.beecollaboration.com/display/INTFORSCHUNG/Guidance+Implementation+Apps).

 ### Configure your application manifest

-The name and version of your application are retrieved from the [app manifest](https://developer.apple.com/documentation/bundleresources/information_property_list).
-You must configure your `Info.plist` file so that it contains the following key-value pairs:
+The app’s name and version are retrieved from the [app manifest](https://developer.apple.com/documentation/bundleresources/information_property_list).
+Update your `Info.plist` file with the following keys:

-- `CFBundleName` must contain the product name obtained for your app.
+- `CFBundleName`: Set this to the product name provided for your app.
-- `CFBundleShortVersionString` must contain the application version.
+- `CFBundleShortVersionString`: Set this to the application version.

 ### Start tracking

-The ``Analytics`` singleton needs to be started before any measurements can take place.
-First create a configuration with parameters tailored to your app:
+To enable measurements, you need to start the ``Analytics`` singleton.
+First, create a configuration using parameters specific to your app:

 ```swift
 let configuration = Analytics.Configuration(